gitdegu/git-101/README.md

 # Installtion of git
 git can be downlaoded from the efollowing link  as per the kind of operating system you have https://git-scm.com/downloads

+# Configuration of git
+This is a step to perform a configuration of git.
+The configuration is actually made providing the following information
+	git config --gloabl user.name "userName "
+	git config --gloabl user.email "userEmail@domainName.com"

 # Already installed git
 The following link will provide the latest developmen verison for the git itself.
 Run the following command on the terminal